sashite/sashite.dev/documents/pmn/1.0.0/index.md

 ---

-## Compatible Formats
+## Related Specifications

-PMN can be used alongside other notation formats such as Forsyth-Edwards Enhanced Notation (FEEN) for representing board positions.
-While PMN specializes in move representation, these complementary formats focus on position representation, allowing for a complete description of a game's state and transitions.
+PMN is part of a family of specifications designed to provide a comprehensive and rule-agnostic representation system for abstract strategy board games:

+- [Piece Name Notation (PNN)](https://sashite.dev/documents/pnn/1.0.0/) - Defines the format for representing individual pieces.
+- [Forsyth-Edwards Enhanced Notation (FEEN)](https://sashite.dev/documents/feen/1.0.0/) - Defines the format for representing board positions.

+Together, these specifications form a complete system for representing both static positions (FEEN) and dynamic transitions (PMN) in arbitrary board games.

 ---